microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skills-pointofinterest.md

     - What's the fastest way to get to 221B Baker Street?
     - How do I get to the grocery store?
     - I need directions to a cafe
+- NAVIGATION_FIND_PARKING
+    - Find parking near the doctor's office
+    - Where's the nearest parking garage?
+    - Parking lot by the airport
 - NAVIGATION_FIND_POINTOFINTEREST
     - What's nearby?
     - Are there any pharmacies in town?